ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: Experiments

 \subsection{Datasets, Models and Settings}

-We use ResNet-50 and MobileNet \cite{mobilev1} on \textbf{ImageNet-1K}~\cite{deng2009imagenet}.
-For the reproducibility, we follow the official data augmentation provided by PyTorch examples~\cite{torch-example} including random cropping and left-right flipping.
-For the ResNet-50 base model, we use the official torchvision version (76.15\% top-1 accuracy) \cite{torch-model} for the fair comparison with most competitors.
-For MobileNet, we train from scratch with an initial learning rate of 0.1, batch size of 512 and cosine learning rate annealing for 70 epochs, achieving top-1 accuracy of 70.78\%, which is slightly higher than that reported in the original paper \cite{mobilev1}.
-Then we use ResNet-56/110~\cite{he2016deep} on \textbf{CIFAR-10}~\cite{krizhevsky2009learning} with the standard data augmentation \cite{he2016deep}: padding to $40\times40$, random cropping and left-right flipping.
+We use ResNet-50 and MobileNet \cite{mobilev1} on \textbf{ImageNet-1K}.
+For the reproducibility, we follow the data augmentation of PyTorch official example~\cite{torch-example} including random cropping and flipping.
+For ResNet-50, we use the official torchvision base model (76.15\% top-1 accuracy) \cite{torch-model} for the fair comparison with most competitors.
+For MobileNet, we train from scratch with an initial learning rate of 0.1, batch size of 512 and cosine learning rate annealing for 70 epochs.
+The top-1 accuracy is 70.78\%, slightly higher than that reported in the original paper.
+We use ResNet-56/110 on \textbf{CIFAR-10}~\cite{krizhevsky2009learning} with the standard data augmentation \cite{he2016deep}: padding to $40\times40$, random cropping and flipping.
 We train the base models with batch size of 64 and the common learning rate schedule which is initialized as 0.1, multiplied by 0.1 at epoch 120 and 180, and terminated after 240 epochs.
 We count the FLOPs as multiply-adds, which is 4.09G for ResNet-50 \cite{torch-model}, 569M for MobileNet, and 126M/253M for ResNet-56/110.